luigifreda/rosdocker/README.md

 **Main features**:
 - Run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
 Try it!
-- GUIs can be run from each container terminal (NVIDIA drivers are transparently managed).
-For instance, you can run `rviz` from a run container terminal.
+- Applications with a GUI can be smoothly run from each container terminal (NVIDIA drivers are transparently managed).
+For instance, you can run `rviz` from a run container terminal without any issue.
 - Each container shares its network interface with the host.
-- Your favorite working folder is conveniently mounted into the docker containers when you run them.
+- Your favorite working folder is conveniently mounted into the docker containers when you run them and you can easily build and run applications from there.

 ---
 ## Requirements